About Homes for Brighton & Hove

 What we are doing at the moment

-Construction of 242 new homes on land to the east of Coldean Lane and 104 new homes on the site of the former Belgrave Day Centre in Portslade is due to start in summer 2021.
+Construction of 242 new homes on land to the east of Coldean Lane and 104 new homes on the site of the former Belgrave Day Centre in Portslade began in summer 2021.
 The first homes are expected to be available from 2023.

 Further sites are currently being identified so that we can deliver the remainder of the homes planned.